jncraton/box-line-text/readme.md

 You can either mash Ctrl-Z or refresh the page (probably F5).

+### Is there any way to make the diagram larger or smaller?

+It wasn't easy, but I worked hard with my friends at Mozilla and Google to bring this to you.
+This feature can be accessed using Ctrl-+ and Ctrl--.

 ### How do I export to SVG?

 That would be nice, wouldn't it?